AhmedAredah/container/README.md

 ```bash
 cmake --build . --target install_python_module
 ```
 This will copy the containerpy shared library and necessary Qt dependencies to the Python site-packages directory.
+You can however do the same thing manually.
+Copy the content of the installing folder to the site-package folder of your python environment.
+You need to make sure the Qt path is in your system path so that the python library recognizes it.

 ## Using containerpy
 After successful build and installation, containerpy can be used in Python scripts as follows: